Skip to content

 Deel reports that 91% of issues are resolved in the first interaction.

-In my testing, support agents demonstrated solid technical knowledge and handled compliance discussions with care.
+When I used Deel’s demo account in 2025, support agents demonstrated solid technical knowledge and handled compliance discussions with care.
 Plus, support quality across time zones is generally consistent.

 I’ve seen users mention that demand spikes in January and September can push response times beyond those advertised.